 8. Bar Soap

 I have used this change as an opportunity to support local businesses.
-Every time my soap bar gets smaller I look for a local business to support.
-Now, shopping for soap fulfills many needs including my need to shop, my desire to be zero waste, and my desire to shop local, just to name a few.
+Every time my soap bar gets smaller, I look for a local business to support.
+Now, shopping for soap fulfills many needs, including my need to shop, my desire to be zero-waste, and my desire to shop local.

 Or, if you don’t have time to explore fairs, this Public Goods bar soap is made with all-natural ingredients and is only $3!